digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-Asset model
+Asset Model
 ###########

 The library’s asset model is the set of contracts that describe the financial rights and obligations that exist between parties.
 It is composed of instruments, holdings, and accounts.

 It is important to note that the economic terms of an asset are separated from the representation of an asset holding.
-This is to allow centralized management of instruments (e.g. lifecycling), and to allow reuse of instruments and associated logic across different entities (e.g. custodians).
+This allows centralized management of instruments (e.g. lifecycling) and the reuse of instruments and associated logic across different entities (e.g. custodians).
 It also avoids the data redundancy of replicating instrument data and logic on every holding contract.

 All asset model interfaces are defined in the ``Daml.Finance.Interface.Holding`` package.
 Implementations are in ``Daml.Finance.Holding``.

 Instrument
 **********

-An Instrument contract describes the economic terms (rights and obligations) of one unit of a financial contract.
+An instrument contract describes the economic terms (rights and obligations) of one unit of a financial contract.

-It can be as simple as an ISIN code referencing some real-world (off-ledger) security, or it could encode specific on-ledger lifecycling logic.
+It can be as simple as an ISIN code referencing some real-world (off-ledger) security, or it can encode specific on-ledger lifecycling logic.

 Signatories
 ===========